Data Centers May Prove Just as Valuable as Chips in the AI Arms Race

 Disclosures:

-CIC Wealth, LLC does not provide legal or tax advice.
-Be sure to consult with your tax and legal advisors before taking any action that could have tax consequences.
+The information provided is for educational and informational purposes only, does not constitute investment advice, and should not be relied upon as such.
+Be sure to consult with your legal advisors before taking any action that could have tax and legal consequences.

 Investments in securities and insurance products are: